 The winters are long and fairly cold with temperatures in January ranging about 10 to 25 degrees during the day and dropping another 20 degrees at night.
 There are many brisk, sunny days with low humidity that are very enjoyable, especially if you’re engaged in some kind of exercise like skiing or snowshoeing.
 The Salt Creek Summit Sno-Park is a mecca for snowmobilers, skiers and snowshoers and is just a 45 minute drive, making lake lodging a good spot for your home base.
 If you enjoy downhill skiing and snowboarding, Fergi, the local ski area, is only about a half-hour away.

-Birdlife including eagles, osprey, geese, mergansers, various ducks, and the occasional swan or loon can be seen.
+Bird life including eagles, osprey, geese, mergansers, various ducks, and the occasional swan or loon can be seen.
 There is a nesting pair of American Eagles that usually maintain a nest in an old cottonwood snag right on the south shore, for all to see.
+See our Bird Guide.

 To the delight of visitors, Wallowa Lake has a sizable herd of mule deer that are very comfortable with their human inhabitants.
 They’re one of the first things people notice as they drive into the south end.
 Deer lounge around people’s campsites, often using awnings to escape the mid-day sun.
 Small bachelor groups of magnificent bucks roam around attracting a following of admirers.
 They seem so relaxed with it all, but don’t let this fool you; they’re still wild, even if they are sticking their heads inside your car to get a bite of apple.
 Most of the time they see us as benefactors, providing an easy handout; but all that can change quickly if, for instance, a doe thinks your dog might be threatening her fawn.
 In early fall Bucks go into the rut and get frisky and there have been a few attacks then too.
 The State Park recently enacted a ban on feeding all wildlife, believing that would make a difference; the jury is still out.
 The Fish and Game Department would rather you didn’t feed them citing the possibility of attracting cougars.
-The deer are caught in the middle and would barely survive winter if not for the efforts of a few individuals who feed them over the winter.
+The deer have taken the hint and many just moved into Joseph.

 This is a vast and diverse area with environments that range from alpine to semi-arid desert.
 There are flat valleys, rugged canyons, razor sharp ridges and mountains over 10,000 feet.
 There are endless miles of dirt road (bring your maps and GPS) and approximately 500 miles of developed trails, just in the Eagle Cap!
 Go for a stroll and end up in blissful solitude surrounded in wilderness.
 Take an exhilarating drive to one of the lookouts.
 Spend an incredible day in ‘Big Sky’ country in the pristine grasslands of Zumwalt Prairie.